jhpanda/orthomclx/README.md

 - `run_dir/mclOutput` when `--run-mcl` is used
 - `run_dir/groups.txt` when `--run-mcl` or `--mcl-output` is used

+There are two ways to include the MCL step:

+- use `--run-mcl` to run MCL directly after `mclInput` is generated
+- use `--mcl-output existing_mclOutput` if you already ran MCL elsewhere

 ### 1. Parse BLAST output

 ```bash